Stitches-Dev/Coding-Challenge/frontend/README.md

 # Task at Hand

 Your mission, should you choose to accept it, is to transform the provided design into a fully functional and visually appealing user interface.
-Some components, such as buttons, search input, and university card are ready for use.Focus on implementing the remaining design elements and ensuring a seamless user experience.
+Some components, such as buttons, and university card are ready for use.Focus on implementing the remaining design elements and ensuring a seamless user experience.

 # Project Description